preon7/lachs/README.md

 Copy http://localhost:8001 to the browser or OBS browser source.
 Then set salmonid boss to monitor on the setting panel and click the start button to display counting.

+❗**OBS webpage and browser webpage are independent.
+Start counting in the browser will not affect the display in OBS.**

 When using OBS, right-click the added browser source and choose the interact button.

 The counting icons are arranged with auto line-break.
 Adjust the display width of the OBS browser source